smcharg/ESP8266_Servo_Cal/README.md

 The requirements for the SPIFFS file system are modest, so the 1 MB allocation is sufficient.

 ### Servo Attachment
-The utility will need to be generated for each type of servo connect: direct, or via a I2C PCA96855 controller.
+The utility will need to be generated for each type of servo connection: direct, or via a I2C PCA96855 controller.
 The default is for a directly connected servo.
 The PCA9685 mode must be explcity specified by changing the following lines in the source:
 ```
 /* define either SERVO or PWM based on connectivy choice */
 #define SERVO